dbohdan/recur/README.md

   -O, --hold-stdout
           Buffer standard output for each attempt and only print it on success

-  -o, --report-file "-"
-          Output file for the report ("-" for stderr)

-  -R, --report "none"
+  -R, --report ''
-          Report format ("none", "json", or "text")
+          Report output (file path or '-' for stderr; prefix with 'json:' or 'text:' to override the format; empty to disable)

   -r, --reset -1s
           Minimum attempt time that resets exponential and Fibonacci backoff